phil-brown/droidQuery/droidQuery/README.md

 ### How to Use

 > Note: droidQuery is a work in progress.
 If you find any bugs or would like functionality that is missing, please create a new issue (https://github.com/phil-brown/droidQuery/issues).
+> Note About new APIs.
+By default, Ajax requests currently uses the Apache HTTP Client.
+This is being deprecated in the newest version of Android, and is generally less used.
+To accommodate
+> the update, you will either need to include the client in your dependencies, or better yet, you should call `useNewApi(true)` on your AjaxOptions Object.
+This WILL cause some differences
+> in behavior of returned objects, but it should be minimal.
+More docs coming soon.

 Below are some of the most common tasks that *droidQuery* can be used for.
 A full list, as well as examples, is currently under construction in the [wiki](https://github.com/phil-brown/droidQuery/wiki/API-Documentation).